johnalison/obsidian-notes/Journal/April 2025/29 April 2025 Tuesday.md

 - Lots of good stuff here.
 - Installed emacs
 - I think for now its best to stick with obsidian
-- Main problem I see is a good viewer
+- Main problem I see is a good viewer...
+Now Solved with "getting started with emacs video"

 # [[Letter for Jessica 2025]]
 - [[Letter for Jonas]]
-- Decided I have too much going on at the moment
+- ~~Decided I have too much going on at the moment~~
+- "Your people are what really matter"

 Condor down...
 Cannot skim.